 Kiska: Alaska's Underwater Battlefield

-July 2018: This team built on existing archaeological and historical data to explore the underwater battlefield of Kiska Island, Alaska, which is one of the least studied, yet most significant sites of World War II.
+July 2018: This team will build on existing archaeological and historical data to explore the underwater battlefield of Kiska Island, Alaska, which is one of the least studied, yet most significant sites of World War II.

 2018 - 2020: The Atlantic Seafloor Partnership for Integrated Research and Exploration, or ASPIRE, is a collaborative ocean exploration field program focused on the North Atlantic Ocean.